rowg/range-series-config-mapper/README.md

 ## Usage
 ### Flags
 `hfradar-config-mapper` accepts the following CLI flags:
-- `--target-site-dir`: The directory of the HF Radar site that you want to create a RangeSeries:Config mapping for
+- `--site-dir`: The directory of the HF Radar site that you want to create a RangeSeries:Config mapping for
 - `--output-file-type`: The desired file format for the output, either `JSON` or `CSV`
 - `--output-file-name`: The base name for the output file.
 - `-all`: Boolean flag indicating whether to produce a mapping for all RangeSeries files for the site.
-If selected, `targetSiteDir/RangeSeries` will be scanned for RangeSeries files.
+If set, `siteDir/RangeSeries` will be scanned for RangeSeries files.

 ### Arguments
 You can specify the RangeSeries files of interest by passing them as unnamed arguments after the flags.
 When the `-all` flag is not set, a mapping will be created for the RangeSeries files that are passed in this manner.